What Is Candle Tunneling?

 “An ounce of prevention is worth a pound of cure,” Benjamin Franklin

 Are you already in trouble?
 If your candle is only burning straight down the middle, don’t worry.
 There is a way to fix it, but I’ll warn you now, it isn’t pretty, so it’s always better to avoid the problem with the best good candle burning practices.

 If you try just removing the hard wax rim, it will probably tunnel again.
 What you need to do is to reset the wax memory, by wrapping the edge of the container or the top in a dome-tent of foil, with only a small opening at the top for air.
 Fold the foil over a few times to give it more structure and keep it in place.
-This will reflect more heat into the wax, but the sooner you step into deal with the issue, the better, because too much liquid wax will drown the flame, and have to remove it.
-You can see the amazing results in this video:
+This will reflect more heat into the wax, but the sooner you step in to deal with the issue, the better, because too much liquid wax will drown the flame, and have to remove it.
+Below is a video using this very method:

 Always watch this process carefully, so the entire thing doesn’t go up in flames, and don’t break maximum burn warnings from the manufacturer, or the glass might shatter.
 You might even want to do it in the kitchen sink, and be careful removing the foil.
 It will be hot.

 If that doesn’t work, or you just get tired of burning yourself, you can always turn to a candle warmer or cut portions and melt the wax for its fragrance over a tealight warmer.
 Hopefully, you’ll remember your mistakes for next time, or buy something more suitable.